exasol/error-code-crawler-maven-plugin/README.md

 Each project has an individual error-tag (e.g. `EXM`).
 Different sub packages within the project can have different sub tags (`EXM-MODEL`).
 This plugin validates that the classes of the project only use the corresponding short tag.

-For that you need to configure the projects error-tag mapping in the `errorCodeConfig.yml` file stored in your projects root directory.
+For that you need to configure the project's error-tag mapping in the `error_code_config.yml` file stored in your project's root directory.

 Example: